ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 outside of something you made your comfort zone.

-It's obviously not necessary to dive deep into Category Theory to work with Haskell, but somehow everyone who wants to be a part of the corwd is doing it.
+It's obviously not necessary to dive deep into Category Theory to work with Haskell, but somehow everyone who wants to be a part of the crowd is doing it.
 I thought that I'd rather invest same time into other
 things: algorithms, linux kernel, statistics and linear algebra.